sbb-design-systems/digital.sbb.ch/src/en/design-system/legacy/basics/typography/typography.md

   alt: 'Image of the H4 style',
   title: 'H4'
 }) }}

 * Alignment is left-justified.
-* It cannot be used without a preceding H3 title.{.lead}
+* It cannot be used without a preceding H3 title. {.lead}

 ### Lead
 {{ imageOnGreyBackground({